How to protect your PC from ransomware

 If you do find a legitimate ransomware-decryption tool, you then need to hope that it works.
 This is far from guaranteed because ransomware is regularly updated to keep it ahead of security tools.
 If you cannot find a public decryption key, then your options are to pay the ransom (this is never advised but a lot of people do it all the same) or accept the loss of your files and possibly the theft and/or exposure of your data.

-To make matters even worse, if the ransomware attack harvests personally identifiable data, then you may find yourself being sanctioned by data protection regulators.
+To make matters even worse, if the Ransomware attacks harvests personally identifiable data, then you may find yourself being sanctioned by data protection regulators.
 You are also going to have to deal with the people whose data has been stolen.

 The good news is that there are two steps you can take to protect your data, even if you fall victim to ransomware.
 The first is to encrypt all sensitive data (or, at the very least, all personally identifiable data).
 The second is to ensure that your data backup strategy is ransomware-proof.
 In simple terms, this means that you need to have two data backups, one local and one off-site.
 Ideally, your off-site data storage location should hold data backups from different time points in case there is a delay in picking up on the attack.